rmaskey1/Vertice-AI-Analytics-Engineering-Assessment/analytics/part2/README.md

 #### `BasePropensityModel`
 - Base-level blueprint for all scoring models that can be used in the system
-- Abstract method `score` sets a standard function that requires all propensity models to do narrowed-down eligibility check on a member based on:
+- Abstract method `score` sets a standard function that requires all propensity models to do a narrowed-down eligibility check on a member based on:
     1. Member data `member: dict`
     2. Member's product data `products: list`
     3. Product category `category: str`
     4. Propensity scoring type `propensity_type: str`
-  If user passes these checkings, a custom scoring logic function defined within the specific models are invoked
+  If member passes these checks, a custom scoring logic function defined within the specific models is invoked

 #### `RulesBasedPropensityModel`
 - Initializes with a dictionary of product categories mapped to their respective eligibility function